 - Costs of facilitator(s) - these may be consultant fees or the costs of using internal training staff.

 - Venue costs - charges from a hotel or training centre, or the costs for using internal facilities:

 - accommodation, if relevant

-- Printing costs of all learning materials and handouts, plus any takeaways such as USB memory sticks.
+- Printing costs of all learning materials, plus any takeaways such as USB memory sticks.

 - Hosting costs for a platform for online content, forums or community, plus costs and time to facilitate an online learning community.

 - Administrative costs involved with making the arrangements for the programme and the delegates.